-Copyright affords the author the exclusive right to stop others from copying or using his work without his permission.
+Copyright affords the author the exclusive right to use, sell or license the copyright work, and to stop others from copying or using his work without his permission.
 The author can also conclude license agreements with the users for his copyright works and enjoy royalties payment from the licensees.

-Enforcement and Remedies Copyright Act.
-98 of 1978
+Enforcement and Remedies

+Copyright Act, 98 of 1978